philc/book-notes/philosophy/a guide to the good life - william irvine.md

 ## Roman Stoicism (chap 3)

-* Compared to the deep joy of living virtuously, with content, and self-reliance, "pleasures of the flesh are 'paltry and trivial and fleeting.'"
+* Compared to the deep joy of living virtuously, with contentment, and self-reliance, "pleasures of the flesh are 'paltry and trivial and fleeting.'"
 * Pairing life-philosophy with religion
   * "Epictetus would then tell the prospective student that if he wishes to have a good life, he